adonespitogo/hypr/README.md

 ## Featrues

 - Dark theme
-- Minimal borders with focus on screen real-estate
 - Login and lock screen
 - Date and time + day of the week
 - Network manager/editor